 - A. CMAP staff prepares an outline of advisory report topics to be evaluated along with an itemization of information needed to analyze the project (including but not limited to traffic estimates, site maps, proposed uses and densities).
 The advisory report will seek to establish whether the proposal: - a.
 Significantly affects important features of the natural environment. - b.
 Significantly changes prevailing development density.
 Examples include large new developments that might place unexpected burdens on water supply, sewer, storm water and local road systems. - c.
 Significantly affects operations on a regional transportation facility.
 Examples include major commercial, industrial or warehousing developments sited for convenient access to expressways and tollways. - d.
 Significantly changes existing land use patterns.
 Examples include substantial conversion between agricultural, residential, commercial and/or industrial uses. - e.
-Affects the function or performance of a planned or existing public investment. - B. If CMAP staff does not currently have access to needed data, a request is made to jurisdictions with authority.
-At their discretion, the jurisdiction may pass the request to an appropriate provider of the data.
-In any case, CMAP staff will proceed with preparing the advisory report with the best available data. - C. CMAP staff will formally submit the report to the CMAP Board.
-CMAP will notify jurisdictions with authority and affected property owner(s) of record of the advisory report publication.
-Neighboring property owners and jurisdictions will be notified in consultation with the local government.
-The publication will also be posted on CMAP's Website in a form permitting interested individuals to subscribe for e-mail notification.
+Affects the function or performance of a planned or existing public investment. - B. CMAP's mission is to help the counties and municipalities in the region plan together for sustainable prosperity through mid-century and beyond guided by the GOTO2040 plan.
+The four major themes of the plan follow below. - a.
+Livable Communities communities that create a sense of place.
+They are safe, healthy and walkable.
+Viable transportations choices are available to school, jobs, services, and basic needs.
+They are more cost effective for community members and local government and make the region more economically competitive. - b.
+Human Capital improving the quality of our work force to help sustain economic prosperity.
+Job growth can be encouraged by making welleducated, skilled workers for knowledge-based industries available.
+We can gain significant competitive advantage by ensuring that businesses and residents have the skills necessary to compete with other global economic centers.